rpgreview/papersandpaychecks/cow-orkers.md

 (From: `https://www.facebook.com/groups/sciencehumor/permalink/2492812304115144/`)

 **Mask Falls Off**

 Sometimes the 'Monsters' of the world of *Papers & Paychecks* aren't as careful as they should be, and there is a 'glitch in the matrix'.
 A very famous case occured in 1995, when Robert Matthews of Aston University, England, demonstrated that toast often falls on the buttered side, far beyond the expected laws of randomness (c.f., Matthews, Robert (1995) *Tumbling toast, Murphy's Law and the fundamental constants*, European Journal of Physics, vol.16, no.4, July 18, 1995, p.
 172-6.).
 The author argues that it is the angular momentum of the toast (or "Murphodynamics") that causes it to land butter-side down.

 For his endeavours Matthews received an Ig Nobel Prize in 1996, which does provide us a great deal of information about the subtle self-defense mechanisms of monsters in the resistentialist environment.
-They will subtley discredit or turn in to folk-comedy any possibility that they have been unmasked, effectively rendering serious investigation into such ephiphenomeno harmless.
+They will subtley discredit or turn in to folk-comedy any possibility that they have been unmasked, effectively rendering serious investigation into such ephiphenomenon harmless.

 ## 4.4 Organisations